 Italo Locomotive – Photo credit: Italo Press Office

 From the International Airport Leonardo da Vinci of Fiumicino (FCO) in Rome, you can use the non-stop shuttle train Leonardo Express provided by Trenitalia.
 Every 15 minutes it connects the airport to Roma Termini station.
 From there you can choose to reach Tuscany by high-speed trains (Italo, Frecciarossa or Frecciargento) or by regionale veloce train.

 How to buy tickets to travel in Tuscany by train

 You can buy your tickets online on Trenitalia and Italo websites or directly at the train stations.
-Consider that only the biggest towns have a ticket office, while most of the small stations have only ticket machines and sometimes ticket desks open only few hours per day.
+Consider that only the biggest towns have a ticket office, while most of the small stations have only ticket machines and ticket desks open only a few hours per day.

-Paper tickets bought at the train station need to be validated at the specific machine before departure (in Italian we say obliterare il biglietto), otherwise you can incur a penalty.
+Paper tickets bought at the train station need to be validated at the specific machine before departure (in Italian we say obliterare il biglietto), otherwise, you can incur a penalty.